-1.7 Your terms of Reference

-You must receive clear written terms of reference from the WP (or SG).
-These terms of reference can be those prepared in the WP (or SG) for the guidance of the Rapporteur meetings (A.1 § 2.3.3.14; see also Section 2.2 below).

 7. General working methods

 7.1 Meeting and correspondence

 Rapporteurs and their group of experts are given a great deal of latitude with respect to work methods.
-However, as a general principle, work by correspondence is preferred (including electronic messaging, e-meetings, conference calls and telephone communications), and the number of physical meetings should be kept to a minimum ([ITU-T A.1], clause 2.3.3.5).
+However, as a general principle, work by correspondence is preferred (including e-meetings as a specific form of Rapporteur group meetings, electronic messaging, conference calls and telephone communications), and the number of physical meetings should be kept to a minimum ([ITU-T A.1], clause 2.3.3.5).
 See clause 14 below for a discussion on the use of electronic working methods (EWM).
+E-meeting procedures are described in [ITU-T A.Suppl.
+4].

 7.2 Work programme

-In consultation with their group of experts, rapporteurs should prepare a work programme which lists the tasks to be done, results anticipated, specific milestones, etc. (See [ITU-T A.1], Appendix I for details.)
+In consultation with their group of experts, rapporteurs should ensure that the work programme is up to date, which lists the work items, results anticipated, expected completion, etc. (See [ITU-T A.1], Appendix I for details.)
 The work programme should be updated at every WP (or SG) meeting and documented in the report of the WP (or SG).
 Any changes to the work programme shall be clearly communicated to TSB for updating the work programme database.
+If a decision is made to add a new work item to the work programme, it shall be documented in the report of the meeting using the template in Annex A of [ITU-T A.1], or Annex A of [ITU-T A.13] for a work item to produce a non-normative text.
+Note that the template may not be necessary to document the continuation of existing work (e.g. an amendment or revision of an existing Recommendation).

 7.3 Progress reports

-Rapporteurs prepare a progress report as a TD for each SG meeting (or WP meeting, if a separate WP meeting addressing their Question is held before the next SG meeting) (see [ITU-T A.1], clause 2.3.3.6 f).
+Rapporteurs prepare a progress report as a TD for each SG meeting (or WP meeting, if a separate WP meeting addressing their Question is held before the next SG meeting) (see [ITU-T A.1], clause 2.3.3.6 .

 This report should reflect the activities, correspondence, conference calls or (physical or electronic) meetings of their rapporteur group since the last SG (or WP) meeting.
-If rapporteurs have held rapporteur group meetings and have made reports (see clause 8.11, below), they should not duplicate their content but make reference to them in this progress report.
+If rapporteurs have held rapporteur group meetings and have made reports (see clause 8.7 and 8.11, below), they should not duplicate their content but make reference to them in this progress report.
+The progress report may be a collection of documents (e.g., reports of interim rapporteur meetings and correspondence activities) rather than a single aggregate progress report.

 7.4 List of experts

-Rapporteurs should maintain a list of active collaborators or experts with whom they correspond, and who are specifically invited to and are provided with the details of any meetings.
-This list should be updated at each SG or WP meeting, and the updated list be provided to TSB.
-Rapporteurs should indicate those experts which are not associated with an ITU-T member.
+Rapporteurs should correspond with experts using question email lists, share point sites, FTP sites, etc., and ensuring that all interested members are aware of any progress on a given topics as well as any intention to convene a meeting to progress the work.
+The list of participants to each Rapporteur meeting should be included in the meeting report.
+Rapporteurs should indicate those experts which are not associated with an ITU-T member (e.g., invited experts).
 The TSB Counsellor can supply rapporteurs with membership information.

-8 Rapporteur group meetings
+8 Rapporteur group meetings organization and chairmanship

 Organizing and chairing a rapporteur group meeting (between SG meetings) is one of the most important duties of a rapporteur and the one most prone to problems.
 Basically, such a meeting is held only when necessary, and it is open to all ITU-T members, not just to the list of experts referred to above.
-In general, the rules below are meant to ensure that all meetings rapporteurs call will be open to ITU-T members.
+In general, the rules below are meant to ensure that all rapporteur group meetings will be open to the membership.